jisshub/nodejs-api-express-mongodb-masterclass/mongoose_advanced_querying.md

 - GET /api/v1/bootcamps?averageCost[lt]=8000

-@desc - get documents with avarage cost < 8000
+@desc - get documents having a field named averageCost < 8000.

 - in console, req.query be like,